dotnet/AspNetCore.Docs/aspnetcore/fundamentals/error-handling.md

 #### Problem details from Middleware

-An alternative approach to using <xref:Microsoft.AspNetCore.Http.ProblemDetailsOptions> to set <xref:Microsoft.AspNetCore.Http.ProblemDetailsOptions.CustomizeProblemDetails> is to set the <xref:Microsoft.AspNetCore.Http.ProblemDetailsContext.ProblemDetails> in middleware.
+An alternative approach to using <xref:Microsoft.AspNetCore.Http.ProblemDetailsOptions> with <xref:Microsoft.AspNetCore.Http.ProblemDetailsOptions.CustomizeProblemDetails> is to set the <xref:Microsoft.AspNetCore.Http.ProblemDetailsContext.ProblemDetails> in middleware.
 A problem details response can be written by calling [`IProblemDetailsService.WriteAsync`](/dotnet/api/microsoft.aspnetcore.http.iproblemdetailsservice.writeasync?view=aspnetcore-7.0&preserve-view=true):

 :::code language="csharp" source="~/../AspNetCore.Docs.Samples/fundamentals/middleware/problem-details-service/Program.cs" id="snippet_middleware" highlight="5,19-40":::

 In the preceding code, the minimal API endpoints `/divide` and `/squareroot` return the expected custom problem response on error input.

 The API controller endpoints return the default problem response on error input, not the custom problem response.
-The default problem response is returned because the API controller has written to the response stream, [Problem details for error status codes](/aspnet/core/web-api/#problem-details-for-error-status-codes-1), before [`IProblemDetailsService.WriteAsync`](https://github.com/dotnet/aspnetcore/blob/ce2db7ea0b161fc5eb35710fca6feeafeeac37bc/src/Http/Http.Extensions/src/ProblemDetailsService.cs#L24) is called and the response will not be written again.
+The default problem response is returned because the API controller has written to the response stream, [Problem details for error status codes](/aspnet/core/web-api/#problem-details-for-error-status-codes-1), before [`IProblemDetailsService.WriteAsync`](https://github.com/dotnet/aspnetcore/blob/ce2db7ea0b161fc5eb35710fca6feeafeeac37bc/src/Http/Http.Extensions/src/ProblemDetailsService.cs#L24) is called and the response is **not** written again.

 The following `ValuesController` returns <xref:Microsoft.AspNetCore.Mvc.BadRequestResult>, which writes to the response stream and therefore prevents the custom problem response from being returned.